 Teaching Social Skills to Children with Autism Spectrum Disorder in Schools: A Comparison of Robot Delivered versus Human Delivered Intervention

-The purpose of this research study is to evaluate how social skills can be most effectively and efficiently taught with children with Autism Spectrum Disorder (ASD).
-More specifically, we are interested in knowing how children learn social skills when taught by a robot (named Milo) versus when taught by a person.
-In order to determine if one therapy is better than the other, we want to compare children’s correct responses during social skills lessons with the robot and with a person.
-We are also interested in looking at other behaviours, such as eye contact and the types of comments your child makes during the lessons.
+The purpose of this research study was to evaluate how social skills can be most effectively and efficiently taught with children with Autism Spectrum Disorder (ASD).
+More specifically, we were interested in knowing how children learn social skills when taught by a robot (named Milo) versus when taught by a person.
+In order to determine if one therapy is better than the other, we wanted to compare children’s correct responses during social skills lessons with the robot and with a person.
+We were also interested in looking at other behaviours, such as eye contact and the types of comments your child makes during the lessons.

 Curriculum Assessment and Intervention for Children with ASD in Schools

 In partnership with Limestone District School Board, primary and secondary school students with autism spectrum disorder (ASD) who attend integrated or specialized school placements were provided curriculum assessments such as the Verbal Behaviour Milestones Assessment and Placement Program (VB-MAPP; Sundberg, 2008) or the Assessment of Functional Living Skills (AFLS; Partington & Mueller, 2012).
 Based on the results of the assessment, specialized teaching programs were developed for each student.
 Teachers and school staff attended a half-day training about the assessment tools, how to implement a program, and monitor progress.
 We also reassessed the students with ASD using the VB-MAPP or the A